chrissimpkins/chug/README.md

 ### B. Build the Application Yourself and Install Application Bundle

-Chug can be built with the free, open source tool [Platypus](https://github.com/sveinbjornt/Platypus).
+You can build Chug yourself with the free, open source tool [Platypus](https://github.com/sveinbjornt/Platypus).
 This serves as a GUI application bundler around a [simple shell script](https://github.com/chrissimpkins/chug/blob/master/src/chug.sh) that executes your Homebrew tasks.
 The following instructions are current as of the Platypus v5.0 release.

 First, [download Platypus](https://github.com/sveinbjornt/Platypus/releases) and install it on your OS X system.
 Launch Platypus.